ali481516/ali481516/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I'm currently studying Computer Engineering at Mohajer College.\
-🌱 &nbsp;I'm on track for learning more about Flutter and Dart\
+🌱 &nbsp;I'm on track for learning more about NoSQL Databases\
 ✍️ &nbsp;I watch TV and play games in my free time.\
 ✉️ &nbsp;You can shoot me an email at noori4815162342@gmail.com!
 I'll try to respond as soon as I can.\